-The Australian Academy of Beauty and Spa Therapy is pleased to announce that it has been granted approval for by the Australian Government as an approved VET FEE-HELP Provider.
+The Australian Academy of Beauty and Spa Therapy is pleased to announce that it has been approved by the Australian Government as a VET FEE-HELP Provider.

 What is VET FEE-HELP?

 VET FEE-HELP is a scheme provided by the Australian Government to enable eligible full-fee paying students the opportunity to apply for a loan.
 Such a loan is to aid in the payment of all or part of a student’s tuition fees.
 The loan will remain as a personal debt obligation until it is repaid to the Commonwealth.
 The signed request for Commonwealth assistance form applies to a loan for the entire VET course of study and is charged on a unit of study basis unless the student pays some of the tuition fees.

 This scheme is an extension of the FEE-HELP scheme (currently applicable to university students) and extends to students studying one or more of the following courses:

 - Advanced Diploma

 - Graduate Diploma